 There is no fixed standard in Canada for deciding the value of non-economic damages.
-In 2004, The British Columbia Court of Appeal released a case that gave us a clear breakdown of how an injury lawyer should calculate non-economic damages.
+In 2004, The British Columbia Court of Appeal released a case that gave us faily clear guidelines how an injury lawyer should calculate non-economic (pain and suffering) damages and what common factors influence a Court’s award.
 The Court noted that:

 Economic damages are financial losses or expenses that you have suffered as a direct result of your bicycle accident and injuries.
 For example, you would be able to claim an economic loss if you are no longer able to work, you suffer a loss of income because you had to change jobs, or you were no longer able to apply for a certain promotion.

 There is no doubt that helmets reduce the incidence of bicycle accident related brain injury.
 Twenty years ago, helmet use was much less common than it is today.
 For example, only 19% of riders wore helmets compared to overwhelming helmet use today.
 Bicycle helmets, however, do not guarantee that cyclists will survive a crash.
 They also do not guarantee that riders will not suffer a brain injury if involved in a very high impact collision.